ibm-cloud-docs/databases-for-mongodb-gen2/ha-dr.md

 [High availability](#x2284708){: term} (HA) is the ability for a service to remain operational and accessible in the presence of unexpected failures.
 [Disaster recovery](#x2113280){: term} is the process of recovering the service instance to a working state.
 {: shortdesc}

-{{site.data.keyword.databases-for-mongodb}} is a regional service that fulfills the defined [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard and Enterprise plans.
+{{site.data.keyword.databases-for-mongodb}} is a regional service that fulfills the defined [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard plan.
 For more information, see [Service Level Agreement (SLA)](https://www.ibm.com/support/customer/csol/terms/?id=i126-9268&lc=en).
 For more information about the available {{site.data.keyword.cloud_notm}} regions and data centers for {{site.data.keyword.databases-for-mongodb}}, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 ## High availability architecture
 {: #ha-architecture}